What does the term "split brain" refer to?

 Study for the New CED - Biological Basis of Behavior Exam.
 Test your understanding with detailed questions and explanations.
 Prepare effectively for your exam!

-The term "split brain" specifically refers to a surgical intervention known as a corpus callosotomy, which involves severing the corpus callosum, a band of nerve fibers that connects the two cerebral hemispheres.
-This procedure is typically performed to reduce the severity of severe epilepsy by limiting the spread of seizure activity between the two halves of the brain.
+The term "split brain" specifically refers to a surgical procedure known as corpus callosotomy, which involves severing the corpus callosum, the band of nerve fibers connecting the brain's two hemispheres.
+This procedure is often performed to alleviate severe epilepsy when other treatments have failed.
+By isolating the brain's hemispheres, researchers have been able to study the functions of each side of the brain more independently, leading to insights into lateralization of brain function.

 Subscribe